Vivek-Pandit/Task/README.md

     </a>
 </p>

-# Task Management API
+# Task - 1

 ## Overview

-This is a Task Management API built using the Laravel framework.
+This is a Task - 1 built using the Laravel framework.
 It allows you to manage tasks, items, and other entities with a simple RESTful API.
 You can use this project as a base for your task management system, or simply as a learning resource for working with Laravel.

 ## Features